STATE APPROVED TEEN PROGRAMS

 In a typical 3 week program, we have 15 lessons.
 (2 hours each day) The

-student must attend the same lesson that she missed in the next 3-week
+student must attend the same lesson that she missed in any future 3-week

 What do I need to know about the Road Test?